The Amazon region is a key issue

-The origins of the organization date back to 1978, when, at the initiative of Brazil, the eight Amazon countries signed in Brasilia the Amazon Cooperation Treaty (ACT), with the objective of promoting harmonious development in the region and the well-being of their populations, and to strengthen the sovereignty of countries over their Amazon territories.
-Strengthening regional cooperation is the primary means to achieve these goals.
+The origins of the Organization dates back to 1978, when, on the initiative of Brazil, the eight Amazon countries signed in Brasília the Amazon Cooperation Treaty (ACT), with the aim to promote the harmonious development of the region and the well-being of its people, and to strengthen the sovereignty of countries over their respective Amazon territories.
+Increasing regional cooperation is the primary means to achieve these goals.

-Twenty years later, in Caracas, the countries signed the Protocol of Amendment to the Amazon Cooperation Treaty, creating the ACTO, an international organization with a permanent secretariat and its own budget, for optimizing the implementation of the Treaty purposes.
-In December 2002, in Brasilia, the Headquarters Agreement was signed between the Brazilian Government and ACTO, which established the Permanent Secretariat headquarters in Brasilia.
-It is worth noting that, to date, ACTO is the only multilateral international organization based in Brazil.
+Twenty years later, in Caracas, the countries signed the Protocol of Amendment to the Amazon Cooperation Treaty, which created the ACTO, an international organization with a permanent secretariat and dedicated budget.
+In December 2002, at the Planalto presidential palace, Brazil and ACTO signed the Headquarters Agreement, which established the headquarters of ACTO Permanent Secretariat in Brasília.
+To date, ACTO is the only multilateral international organization based in Brazil.

-The Meeting of Ministers of Foreign Affairs is the highest deliberative body of the Organization, responsible for establishing the basic guidelines for common policy, evaluating the initiatives undertaken and making the decisions necessary to achieve the proposed goals.
-The Amazon Cooperation Council (CCA), comprised of high-level diplomatic representatives from member countries, must ensure compliance with the Treaty objectives and the decisions adopted by the Ministers of Foreign Affairs.
-The CCA is assisted by the Coordination Committee of the Amazon Cooperation Council (CCOOR), a solely advisory body.
+The Meeting of Ministers of Foreign Affairs is the supreme deliberative body of the Organization, with responsibility for establishing the basic guidelines on common policy, evaluating initiatives developed and taking decisions needed to achieve the proposed goals.
+The Amazon Cooperation Council, comprised of high-level diplomatic representatives from member countries, ensures compliance with the Treaty objectives and the decisions adopted by the Ministers of Foreign Affairs.
+The Council is assisted by the Coordination Committee of the Amazon Cooperation Council, an advisory body.

-As part of the strategy to streamline the organization, the countries decided to increase the value of their annual contributions, giving it greater capacity of financing its activities.
-In April 2013, Brazil announced the donation of a plot of land for the construction of the new ACTO headquarters, helping to ensure the Organization's financial autonomy.
+As part of the strategy to strenghten the organization, the countries have also agreed to increase the amount of their annual contributions, thus increasing the organization’s ability to fund its activities.
+In April 2013, Brazil announced the donation of a piece of ground for the construction of the new ACTO headquarters, thus helping to ensure the organization's financial independence.